MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSiteFileVersionBatchDeleteJob.md

 New-SPOSiteFileVersionBatchDeleteJob -Identity https://contoso.sharepoint.com/sites/site1 -MajorVersionLimit 30 -MajorWithMinorVersionsLimit 10
 ```

-Example 3 starts a file version batch trim job that will delete file versions in the site collection based on the version count limits.
+Example 3 starts a trim job that will delete file versions in the site collection based on the version count limits.

 ## PARAMETERS